 Don’t forget that as soon as your baby starts to roll it is important to transition out of the swaddle and into a sleep sack.

 * This page includes affiliate links.
 You won’t pay any more for the products by clicking on these links, but we’ll get a small commission. *

 There are so many brands of swaddles out there, so it is important for you to pick one that is right for you, but I’ll outline my favorite swaddles to help you make the decision.

-The Ollie Swaddle is a lovely design, but full disclosure is more expensive than others on the market.
+The Ollie Swaddle is a lovely design but is more expensive than others on the market.
 It is a simple piece of fabric with a hook and loop closure.
 It is very easy to use and will make a baby feel nice and snuggly.
 It is also made from moisture-wicking material, which is an added bonus.

 Love to Dream Swaddle Up

 For babies that like to have their hands in the air, the Swaddle Up can really help.
-You can also by one with removable arms that you can use as a gentle transition.
+You can also buy one with removable arms that you can use as a gentle transition.